 Members of Gokhale’s Servants of India Society, though not permitted to become members of the League, encouraged the demand for Home Rule by undertaking lecture tours and publishing pamphlets.

 During the Lucknow session of the Congress in December 1916, the famous Congress-League Pact was declared.
 Both Tilak and Annie Besant had played a role in bringing about this agreement between the Congress and the League, much against the wishes of many important leaders, including Madan Mohan Malaviya.
-This pact is popularly known as the Lucknow Pact where separate electorates for Muslims was accepted.
+This pact is popularly known as the Lucknow Pact where separate electorates for Muslims were accepted.

 The turning point in the home rule movement came with the decision of the Government of Madras in 1917 to place Mrs Besant and her associates, B.P.
 Wadia and George Arundale, under arrest.